-Students in all levels of learning do better when parents are actively involved.
+Students at all levels of learning do better when parents are actively involved.
 One way of being involved in your child’s education is by attending parent-teacher conferences.
 Parent-teacher conferences are brief meetings that last between 10 to 30 minutes.
 These meetings usually occur once or twice per year.
 Most schools set aside specific dates and times for the conferences, but they are adjustable if they conflict with parents’ schedules.
 It is advisable to ask for a phone conference or Zoom Meeting if you cannot attend one-on-one meetings.

-Parent-teacher conferences work in your child’s interest, and therefore, proper preparation is vital before attending them.
+Parent-teacher conferences work in your child’s interest, so proper preparation is vital before attending them.
 As mentioned above, the encounters are pretty brief (usually not exceeding 30 minutes), so it is crucial to use time efficiently to address significant concerns and get clarity where necessary.
 Here are helpful tips to help you achieve these goals.

 FORMULATE QUESTIONS BEFORE THE MEETING:

 When going to a brief meeting, don’t trust your memory!
 If you don’t write down questions you intend to ask in the forum, you will likely forget them.
 Write down and prioritize questions based on their importance.
 You can consider having a running list in your calendar or day planner in the weeks before the meeting.
 Keep adding concerns or questions as they arise, then prioritize as explained below.